 Yoda: "The shroud of the dark side has fallen.
 Begun, the Clone War has."

-- Near the end of Teenage Mutant Ninja Turtles II: The Secret of the Ooze, the Turtles have de-mutated Tokka and Rahzar, as well as beaten most remaining Foot ninja and Tatsu.
-Then the Shredder shows up to tell them "The battle is yours...but the war is far from over, so long as I have this!" and reveals he has more ooze to create more mutants.
+- Near the end of Teenage Mutant Ninja Turtles II: The Secret of the Ooze, the Turtles have de-mutated Tokka and Rahzar, as well as beaten of the most remaining Foot ninja and Tatsu.
+Then the Shredder shows up to tell them "The battle is yours...but the war is far from over, so long as I possess this!" and reveals he has more ooze to create more mutants.
 It soon becomes a moot point though.

 - Caesar of Dawn of the Planet of the Apes speaks this trope word for word in the film's final scene, with deep regret - even though Koba is dead and the survivors and apes have stopped fighting for now, the humans will never forgive the apes for starting a war and will seek to exterminate them with prejudice, even if a few of those apes came to their rescue.